SimonBiggs/scriptedforms/README.md

 # Scripted Forms

 Quickly create beautiful reactive GUIs for python packages using Markdown and Python variables and functions.
-Built on-top of the Jupyter Notebook server.
-Built with Angular, Angular Material, and JupyterLab typescript libraries.
+Under the hood it uses the Jupyter Notebook server, Angular, Angular Material, Phosphor and JupyterLab.

 ## Quick start